UtaDiary/uta-diary/README.md

 + Part-of-speech tagging with [Compendium](https://github.com/Ulflander/compendium-js)
 + Improved interface for backup files
 + Database migrations run on startup
++ Encryption protects your data with a passphrase

 ### 1.0 Android (Next)

 + Public release for Android on Google Play!

-### 1.1 Encryption

-+ Encryption - Journal database is encrypted locally